- 1 leek - white part only

 4. Blend everything and season it.
 If is too thick, add some more water until you get the desired texture.

-5. Serve with a tablespoon of Greek yoghurt and a roasted chestnut as a topping.
+5. Serve with a tablespoon of Greek yogurt and a roasted chestnut as a topping.

 Do you know which other vegetables have beta-carotene?
-Every red or orange vegetable: capsicum, tomato, pumpkin, sweet potato… But some green vegetables contain it too, including broccoli and spinach.
+Every red or orange vegetable: red pepper, tomato, pumpkin, sweet potato… But some green vegetables contain it too, including broccoli and spinach.